ibm-bluemix-mobile-services/bluemix-objectstorage-serversdk-swift/README.md

 let package = Package(
     dependencies: [
-        .Package(url: "https://github.com/ibm-bluemix-mobile-services/bluemix-objectstorage-swift-sdk.git", majorVersion: 0, minor: 2)
+        .Package(url: "https://github.com/ibm-bluemix-mobile-services/bluemix-objectstorage-swift-sdk.git", majorVersion: 0, minor: 3)
 ```

-0.2.x releases are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a
+* 0.3.x releases were tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-05-03-a
-0.1.x releases are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a
+* 0.2.x releases were tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a

 ### Build on Linux